May 30, 2024

 How to Move from an Operational to a Governance Board in 5 “Easy” Steps

-Common experience, right?
-Except that as I exited the elevator after the call, I realized I saw the same bulletin board across the hallway I’d seen moments before.
+It’s a common experience, right?
+Except that, as I exited the elevator, I realized I saw the same bulletin board across the hallway I’d seen moments before.

-Moving from operations to a governance board can be like riding to nowhere.
-You gain agreement from your board to focus on strategy and governance .
-You think you’re getting somewhere.
-But later in the same meeting, the board circles back to offer unsolicited advice on running programs, hiring staff, and the like.
+Moving from working (or operations) to a governance board can feel like riding to nowhere.
+You gain agreement from your board to focus on strategy and governance, thinking you’re making progress.
+But later in the same meeting, the working board circles back to offer unsolicited advice on running programs, hiring staff, and more.

-How to Move from a Nonprofit Operational Board to a Governance Board
+How to Move from a Nonprofit Operational or Working Board to a Governance Board

-Okay, let’s assume you shared the different board, CEO, and staff responsibilities with your board.
-Now, you want to establish governing accountability inside the board to move from an operational to a governance board.
+Shared the different responsibilities of the board, CEO, and staff with your board.
+Then, establish governing accountability within the board to move from an operational to a governance board.
 Lots of options exist.
-Your chair can begin the meeting by asking a different member each meeting to keep a running tally of the time spent on governance vs. management issues.
-The chair can assign another one to remind you to evaluate the meeting before you close.
-While your options vary, the goal is the same, let the board be in charge of its accountability.
+Your chair can begin meetings by asking a different member to track the time spent on governance vs. management issues.
+At a different meeting, another member can be assigned to predict if an agenda items might slip into an operations discussion.
+A third option is for the board to tally the times he or hears governance comment.
+The goal is to let the board manage its own accountability.

 A big check list to remind you to check your board agenda for governance items2.
-Check your agenda for governance items
+Check Your Agenda for Governance Topics

 Boards want to give you the help you need.
-Make sure you give them meat to chew.
-That is policy and strategy issues, not management concerns.
-Check this video for help setting an outstanding board agenda.
+Make sure you give them substantial issues to address, such as policy and strategy questions, rather than management concerns (e.g., Which option is likely to move our growth strategy farthest ahead?)
+Check this video for help crafting an outstanding board agenda.

 Insist on short meetings.
 Exploring strategy is hard work.
 Long sessions tire people.
 Tired people get cranky.
 Cranky people dig into details, make poor decisions, and offend others.

 Don’t believe me?
 Notice when your meetings go negative.
-Note the time.
-Nine-out-of-ten times you’ll find you passed the one-hour mark.
-For more tips on outstanding board meeting watch this video.
+Nine out of ten times, you’ll find you passed the one-hour mark.
+For more tips on outstanding board meetings, watch this video.

 Before you close meetings, ask the board to evaluate your process.
 Rotate tactics.
 At one meeting, ask open-ended questions.
-At a second meeting, request anonymous answers written on an index card.
-Next time, hand out a quick survey with a Likert scale, etc. Ask three or fewer questions.
-Always include a variation on this one: What percent of the meeting did we spend on governance versus operations?
+At the next, request anonymous answers written on index cards.
+Another time, hand out a quick survey with a Likert scale, etc. Ask three or fewer questions.
+Always include a variation of this one: What percent of the meeting did we spend on governance versus operations?

-You can ride the elevator to the a board that focuses governance.
+You can ride the elevator to a board that focuses on governance.
 Assign accountability.
-Remind you member of the destination.
+Remind members of the destination.
 Evaluate progress.
 And, just like with elevator rides, be brief.

 Pick one of the governance board behaviors above.
 Apply it to your next board meeting.